-What is period poverty?
+What is meant by period poverty?

 In relation to the financial aspect of period poverty, governments have lately come under fire for tampon tax.
 This refers to the profits from the VAT charge of 5% applied to sanitary products.
 While this might be significantly less than the standard 20% VAT, there’s still dispute over whether we should be paying tax on these products at all.